glouppe/info8004-advanced-machine-learning/README.md

 Deliverables:

 - a 30-minute lecture on the paper and its necessary background.
-This lecture will be presented to the class on April 15, April 22, APril 29 or May 6.
+This lecture will be presented to the class on April 15, April 22, April 29 or May 6.
 - a summary report (4-6 pages) summarizing the problem, the contribution of the paper and a critical discussion.
 Use the [`template-report.tex`](https://raw.githubusercontent.com/glouppe/info8004-advanced-machine-learning/master/template-report.tex) template (although feel free to adjust if necessary).

 Slides and reports should be submitted on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/).
 This assignment will count for 40% of the final grade.